calendar

 Computer-based training (CBT) is a modern learning method that uses computers and digital platforms to deliver educational content.
 Unlike traditional classroom-based training, CBT allows individuals to access training materials anytime, anywhere, through devices like laptops, tablets, or smartphones.

 It combines videos, quizzes, simulations, and other interactive elements to create a more engaging and flexible learning experience.
-Studies show that 74% of employees prefer video-based training programs they can complete at their own pace.
+Research from Panopto shows that 75% of employees are more likely to watch a video than read a document when learning new information.

 This method has gained immense popularity recently due to its efficiency and convenience.
 Additionally, it is highly adaptable to various industries, from healthcare and IT to retail and education.
-Even leading companies like Amazon are investing heavily in such methods, spending around $7,000 per employee to ensure their teams remain continuously trained and up-to-date.
+Even leading companies like Amazon committed over $700 million to retrain 100,000 U.S. workers — roughly $7,000 per employee — through its Upskilling 2025 initiative, which included computer-based training across technical and non-technical roles.

 4 Key Features of Computer-Based Training